 EPS Y4 means EPS four calendar years ago.
 Therefore, those formulas are saying that EPS must have gone up each year in order to be included on the list.

-The next two criteria are growth estimates based on analyst expectations.
+5-Year EPS Growth Estimate and Next Year Growth Estimate on analyst expectations.
 While analysts can wrong, if people are expecting continued growth in the stock, that tends to help its future prospects.
 If expectations drop below the required level, then the stock falls off the list.

 Trades that last a few weeks to a few months more your style?
 My Complete Method Stock Swing Trading Course guides you through a complete method for swing trading explosive stocks.